-These services prepare individuals for employment by developing a resume, cover letter, a master application and role playing interviews.
+These services prepare individuals for employment by developing a résumé, cover letter, master application and role play for interviews.
 The job search is individual driven and is a collaborative process, teaching employment ready skills, discussing needed accommodations, conducting mock interviews, and providing recommendations on dress, grooming, and interpersonal skills.
 After an individual's job placement, our Job Developers continue employer and individual contact for 90-days to ensure individual progress, employer satisfaction and job success.
 This includes telephone calls, personal visits or other means of contact to support the individual's continued employment.

 A paid work experience while providing a comprehensive on-the-job assessment to identify each individual's current level of employability.
 Individuals are placed in a real work environments within the community to assess interpersonal communication, work performance and work habits.

-Program provides a comprehensive exploration of current skills, abilities, and interests to help identify a vocational and/or educational goal.
-The information is gathered through the following methods; Completion of work history and skills, Review pertinent information/history, Assessment of work behaviors and interpersonal skills, Transferable skill analysis, and basic skills tests.
+This program provides a comprehensive exploration of current skills, abilities, and interests to help identify a vocational and/or educational goal.
+The information is gathered through the following methods: completion of work history and skills, review of pertinent information/history, assessment of work behaviors and interpersonal skills, transferable skill analysis, and basic skills tests.

 Personal, Vocational, Social Adjustment